RAKWireless/wisblock-python/interface/rak13006/README.md

-# Get started with use RAK13006 WisBlock CAN Bus module on RAK7391 with Python
+# Get started with RAK13006 WisBlock CAN Bus module using Python

 [TOC]

 ## 1.Introduction

-This guide explains how to use the [WisBlock IO RAK13006](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK3006/Overview/) CAN Bus module in combination with RAK6421 Wisblock Hat or RAK7391 WisGate Connect using Python.
+This guide explains how to use the [WisBlock IO RAK13006](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK13006/Overview/) CAN Bus module in combination with RAK6421 Wisblock Hat or RAK7391 WisGate Connect using Python.

 ### 1.1 RAK13006

 **RAK13006** is a CAN Bus communication module which uses [MCP2518FD](https://www.microchip.com/en-us/product/MCP2518FD) CAN controller and [ATA6563](https://www.microchip.com/en-us/product/ata6563) CAN FD transceiver.
 It's ideal for automotive CAN application.
 It can be mounted to the IO slots on both RAK6421 Wisblock Hat and RAK7391 WisGate Connect.
-For more information about **RAK13006**, refer to the [Datasheet]([RAK14003 WisBlock LED Bar Graph Module Datasheet | RAKwireless Documentation Center](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK13006/Datasheet/)).
+For more information about **RAK13006**, refer to the [Datasheet](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK13006/Datasheet/).

 ## 2.Hardware